 Mix the psyllium kusk with cold water to accelerate the gelling.
 Here’s what it looks like when gelled with a ration of 2/3 cup water to 2 teaspoons psyllium husks:

 Now, the almond meal.
-This bread only works with almond meal, not finely ground blanched almond flour.
-The reason? it needs the extra fiber from the almond skins to work (it simply does not work with blanched almond flour; trust me, I have tried!).
+This bread works best with almond meal.
+The reason?
+The extra fiber from the almond skins provides extra structure to the bread.
+It will work with blanched almond meal (made from skinless almonds), but the rise will be marginally lower.

 Determining the difference between almond meal and almond flour can be confusing, as sometimes almond meal is labeled as almond flour, or (even more confusing) “almond flour/meal.”